-Veolia Group is a world-leading resource management organization.
+Veolia Group is one of the world-leading resource management organization.
 With a team of roughly 170,000 people worldwide, the Group designs and provides solutions for water, waste, and energy management to tackle humanitarian, social and environmental issues.
 To contribute to the sustainable development of communities and industry with its three complementary business activities, Veolia helps increase resource accessibility, preserve available resources as well as replenish them.

 Entering China in the 1990s, Veolia has already covered more than 80 projects in over 40 cities across the country, including waste management as well as water and energy activities.